About Clearford India

 Clearford has developed an innovative and practical solution for the vast sanitation challenges in India, such as low water usage and intermittent availability of electricity for pumping and treatment.
 The Company’s primary offering, Clearford One, is a packaged decentralized communal sewage system that has lower capital, operating and maintenance costs than conventional systems.
 Clearford has refined and proven its proprietary Clearford One technology over more than 25 years of in-the-field operating performance.

-The Clearford system is proven to be effective in India and is ideally suited to bring adequate sanitation to approximately 600 million Indian citizens who live without it.
+The Clearford system is proven to be effective in India and is ideally suited to bring adequate sanitation to approximately 600 million Indian citizens who live without improved sanitation.
 Clearford One has many advantages over conventional sewerage collection and treatment systems, and for the first time enables the affordable and sustainable deployment of large scale communal sanitation across India.

-Clearford One is equally suited for:
+Clearford One is well suited for:

 - Residential townships,